 Not long ago I was musing about how I got my coffee addiction: I can blame my grandma for it.
 With coffee she always served something else, whether it was galletas de panadería, coconetes, or some other cookies or crackers.

-So here’s my version: No Sugar Added Oatmeal and Almond Cookies.
+So here's my cookies that go perfect with coffee: No Sugar Added Oatmeal and Almond Cookies.

-These are very different from the original, and every bit as good.
-They’re easy to make, and I fooled kids and grownups who couldn’t guess that these were “healthy” cookies.
+These are very different from grandma's cookies, but every bit as good.
+They're easy to make, and I fooled kids and grownups who couldn't guess that these were "healthier" cookies.